diy-make/memory/2025/Q4/12/11/md/2025-12-11_png_journal.md

 ### 05. `05-sophia-self-corrects-todo-list.png`
 ![05-sophia-self-corrects-todo-list.png](../png/05-sophia-self-corrects-todo-list.png)
 - **Description:** A screenshot of a terminal showing the agent Sophia self-correcting an error.
 The agent receives an 'Invalid parameters' error for trying to set two tasks as 'in_progress' simultaneously in its todo list.
 It acknowledges the mistake, reviews the swarm protocol, and corrects its todo list to have only one 'in_progress' task before proceeding.
-- **Key Takeaway:** The agent demonstrates self-correction by identifying a protocol violation (multiple 'in_progress' tasks), understanding the error, and rectifying its state before continuing its main objective of choosing a name.
+- **Key Takeaway:** The agent demonstrates self-correction by identifying a protocol violation (multiple 'in_progress' tasks), understanding the error, and rectifying its state before continuing its main objective.

 ---